-The following special provisions applyonly to detached accessory structures used as garages to single-family residences.
+The following special provisions apply only to detached accessory structures used as garages to single-family residences.
 When an accessory structure represents a minimal investment, the elevation or dry flood-proofing standards need not be met.
 However, all other requirements applicable to structures will be applicable.
 A minimum investment shall be determined by the applicable guiding authority, or by appeal under the variance procedure and shall be determined, if necessary, on a case-to-case basis.
 However, as a general application, an expenditure for the accessory structure of not more than 10 percent of the value of the main structure shall be considered a minimal investment.

 - 1. Accessory structures shall not be used for human habitation and must be limited to parking and storage. - 2.
 Accessory structures shall comply with the foundation opening requirements in KCC 14.08.250(2). - 3.
 Accessory structures shall be constructed and placed on the building site so as to offer the minimum resistance to the flow of floodwaters. - 4.
 Accessory structures must be adequately anchored to prevent flotation, collapse, or lateral movement of the structure which may result in damage to other structures. - 5.
 Accessory structures must comply with floodplain encroachment provisions of this chapter and the National Flood Insurance Program. - 6.
 Service facilities such as electrical and heating equipment shall be elevated one foot or more above the base flood elevation. - 7.
-Applicants that elect not to elevate the lowest floor of accessory structures under the provisions of this section shall be notified that flood insurance premiums will be based on rates that are one foot below the base flood elevation.
+Applicants that elect not to elevate the lowest floor of accessory structures under the provisions of this section shall be notified that flood insurance premiums rates may be increased as a result of this practice. will be based on rates that are one foot below the base flood elevation.
+The applicant shall be aware that flood insurance rates may be increased as a result of this practice, and a note stating such shall be included in the issuance of related permits.
 (Ord.
+2007-22, 2007; Ord.
 2001-03; Ord.
-93-18 § 5.2.2, 1993).
+93-18 § 5.2.2, 1993)